victormagalhaess/journal/README.md

 journal delete yesterday
 ```

-Be aware that the delete flag using days as filter will erase all the data from the selected day.
-The way to erase only a specific entry
-is to use the delete command passing the Hash of the entry:
+Be aware that the delete command using days as filter will erase all the data from the selected day.
+The way to erase only a specific entry is to use the delete command passing the Hash of the entry:

  ```sh
 journal delete 2705810935